Sort code: History

 Codes began to be used in the early 20th century to facilitate the manual processing of cheques.
 Known as a 'national code', these had between three and five digits.

 The eleven London clearing banks were each allocated a main number, with the "big five" (and the Bank of England) allocated single-digit numbers alphabetically.
 Lloyds Bank, for example, was allocated 3 and National Provincial was allocated 5.
 The remaining single digit codes were used to indicate that a cheque was from outside the London clearing system.
-The smaller clearing banks were allocated two-digit numbers, for example Martins was allocated 11.
+The smaller clearing banks were allocated two-digit numbers, for example Martins Bank was allocated 11.

 The bank branches were allocated further digits by their bank to make up the entire number; some banks represented these on cheques in smaller type.
 Main clearing branches (usually major London branches) would have only one digit after the main number, e.g. 111.
 Metropolitan branches (which covered Greater London) had two digits after the main number, e.g. 1124.
 Country branches made up the rest of the country, and used three or more digits after the main number, e.g. 11056.
 They were displayed on cheques in this fashion, with the bank identifier taking precedence.

 Six-digit "sorting codes" were introduced in a staggered process from 1957 as the banking industry moved towards automation.
-The national codes were retained but where a single digit was used to identify the bank a two-digit range was introduced.
+The national codes were retained, but where a single digit was used to identify the bank a two-digit range was introduced.
 So, for example, Barclays codes went from starting with a 2 to 20, Midland from 4 to 40, etc.

 List of sort codes of the United Kingdom

 In the United Kingdom the initial digits of bank sort codes were originally allocated to settlement members of the Cheque and Credit Clearing Company and the Belfast Bankers' Clearing Company.
-Today, sort codes are issued to any organisation that will be a direct member of a UK electronic payment network (in addition to the cheque clearing systems, this includes BACS, Faster Payments and CHAPS).
+Today, sort codes are issued to any organisation that will be a direct member of a UK electronic payment network (in addition to the cheque clearing systems, this includes Bacs, Faster Payments and CHAPS).
 Non-standard sort codes are issued to payment service providers who need an IBAN, for example for SEPA, as the sort code forms part of this.

-The allocation of sort codes is managed by BACS.
-These numbers are six digits long, formatted into three pairs which are separated by hyphens.
+The allocation of sort codes is managed by Bacs.
+These numbers are six digits long, formatted as three pairs separated by hyphens.

 Cheque clearing

-The cheque clearing system in the United Kingdom is managed by Pay.UK, following the merger of the Cheque and Credit Clearing Company, BACS and Faster Payments Ltd in 2018.
+The cheque clearing system in the United Kingdom is managed by Pay.UK, following the merger of the Cheque and Credit Clearing Company, Bacs and Faster Payments Ltd in 2018.
 Since August 2019, sterling cheque clearing has been through the Image Clearing System.

 England and Wales

-In the following list the dates in parentheses give the year of merger with the present-day sort code holder, or its subsidiary.
+In the following list the dates in brackets give the year of merger with the present-day sort code holder, or its subsidiary.

+04 codes

 Scotland

 Separately operated by the Committee of Scottish Clearing Bankers until 1985.